Bachelor of Creative Arts (BCA) Degree

 The BCA Program is offered out of Yorkville University

 New Term Starts Soon

-Through our sister school Yorkville University, you will learn the practical and business skills needed for a leadership career in the creative arts.
+Through Yorkville University, you will learn the practical and business skills needed for a leadership career in the creative arts.

 This degree can be obtained in as few as 15 months* on campus in Toronto.
 With this degree, you will be eligible to apply to Canada’s Post-Graduation Work Permit Program.

 *With full course load, year-round study and approved transfer credits.
 Please consult an admissions advisor for more information.